 Dispute Resolution Example: The Chicago Symphony’s Contract Dispute

-A 2019 contract dispute between the Chicago Symphony Orchestra (CSO) and its musicians led to a disruptive seven-week strike, the longest in the venerable orchestra’s 128-year history.
-The unlikely intervention of Chicago’s mayor just before he left office managed to draw this thorny dispute resolution example to a mutually satisfactory finale while also highlighting the role of negotiation in conflict resolution.
+In 2019, a contract dispute between the Chicago Symphony Orchestra (CSO) and its musicians led to a disruptive seven-week strike, the longest in the venerable orchestra’s 128-year history.
+The dispute resolution example highlights the potential value of playing a new tune in mediation when familiar melodies have grown stale.

 Negotiations in a Minor Key